2020 Minneapolis false rumors riot: August 26

 Eddie George Gordon, a 61-year-old from Rush City, Minnesota, died from multiple gunshot wounds while inside a parking ramp near 10th Street North and Currie Avenue West at 2 p.m. on August 26, 2020, in downtown Minneapolis.
 Police sources believed he had been in an altercation with a man and woman, who both fled the scene on foot.
 Police apprehended the woman, but the man fled.
 At 6 p.m. the police had tracked him down on Nicollet Avenue and closed in for an arrest.
 The man was later identified as Eddie Sole Jr., a 38-year-old from Minneapolis.
-As police forces advanced to make an arrest, Sole Jr. shot himself in the head while standing on a sidewalk on the 800 block of Nicollet Avenue in the Nicollet Mall, just before officers reached him.
+As police forces advanced to make an arrest, Sole Jr. shot himself in the head while standing on a sidewalk of the 800 block of Nicollet Avenue along Nicollet Mall, just before officers reached him.
 Within an hour of the suicide a large crowd had gathered at the scene.

 The encounter between Sole Jr. and the police quickly sparked social media rumors about the manner of his death.
 At a Black Entrepreneur State Fair event on the other side of the Mississippi River in Father Hennepin Bluff Park, nearly 1 mi away from where the death occurred, a DJ announced to the crowd that police were covering up a death with a suicide story.
 A group marched across the Stone Arch Bridge to downtown to protest what they believed was a police shooting.
 That evening protesters swelled into the city's downtown area and reached what was estimated as a crowd of 500 people.